trisyoungs/ralrecsoc/content/clubs/snooker/_index.md

     email: "david.farrell@stfc.ac.uk"
 ---

-A full-size snooker table is available to for the use of registered Snooker Club members, located in the annexe of the R58 building.
+A full-size snooker table is available for the use of registered Snooker Club members, located in the annexe of the R58 building.